molily/molily.de/_posts/2023-03-03-javascript-criticism.md

 We started with DOM Scripting during the Browser Wars, then came Ajax and client-side JavaScript exploded.
 Libraries like Backbone.js helped to implement dynamic interfaces and to structure client-side JavaScript.
 Then came React and solved a specific problem, more on that below.
 React brought up new problems one obviously doesn't face without React, but React users had to deal with them.

 There are also several economic explanations for React's rise to power and continued dominance.
-For example, in 2019, [Charlie Owen described React](http://web.archive.org/web/20210805020051/https://whalecoiner.com/articles/react) as the Fordism moment that commodified the web further.
+For example, in 2019, [Charlie O'Hara described React](http://web.archive.org/web/20210805020051/https://whalecoiner.com/articles/react) as the Fordism moment that commodified the web further.
 With React, Facebook introduced an assembly line that standardized the work for developers, turning them from artisans into factory workers.

 # Shifting the ecosystem